pavanc059/PythonCertification/ch_08_Object_oriented_programming/OOP_intro.md

 Multiple inheritance occurs when a class has more than one superclass.

 - Syntactically, such inheritance is presented as a comma-separated list of superclasses put inside parentheses after the new class name - just like here:
+- If your solution tends to require multiple inheritance, it might be a good idea to think about implementing composition.
 ```python
 class SuperA:
     varA = 10